apple-fritter/flowmark/README.md

   }
 ```

-The `--auto` option is just the same as `--inplace --nobackup --semantic`.
+The `--auto` option is just the same as `--inplace --nobackup --semantic --cleanups
+--smartquotes`.

 ## Use Cases